DanielKong1996/danielkong1996.github.io/_pages/about.md

 Funny stuff
 ======
 Try this!
 I've used [Google NotebookLM](https://notebooklm.google.com/) to generate a "mini-pod cast" based on my CV.
-Technology is amazing!
-You can listen to it below:
+Technology is amazing! **Please note, this is AI-generated, so there might contain certain mistakes and exagerations.
+Just for FUN! ** You can listen to it below:

 <audio controls>
   <source src="../assets/Daniel Kong_ CV and Research.wav" type="audio/mpeg">